Cocoa Prices Fall on Favorable West Africa Growing Conditions

-Cocoa prices today are sharply lower amid expectations of a global cocoa surplus driven by favorable West African weather and harvests.
+Cocoa prices closed sharply lower on Monday amid expectations of a global cocoa surplus driven by favorable West African weather and harvests.
 Chocolate maker Mondelez recently said that the latest cocoa pod count in West Africa is 7% above the five-year average and "materially higher" than last year's crop.
 The harvest of the Ivory Coast's main crop has just begun, and farmers are optimistic about its quality.
 Weather conditions in West Africa are generally favorable except for floods in Cameroon.

 Cocoa prices have support from a slowdown in cocoa exports from the Ivory Coast, the world's largest cocoa producer.
 Monday's government data showed that Ivory Coast farmers shipped 215,219 MT of cocoa to ports this new marketing year, from October 1 through October 26, down -24% from 284,633 MT in the same period a year ago.

-Tighter cocoa inventories are supportive for prices after ICE-monitored cocoa inventories held in US ports fell to a 7-month low of 1,843,721 bags last Friday.
+Tighter cocoa inventories are supportive for prices after ICE-monitored cocoa inventories held in US ports fell to a 7-month low of 1,842,022 bags on Monday.

 Weak global cocoa demand is bearish for prices.
 The Cocoa Association of Asia on October 17 reported that Q3 Asia cocoa grindings fell -17% y/y to 183,413, the smallest grindings for a Q3 in 9 years.
 The European Cocoa Association on October 16 reported that Q3 European cocoa grindings fell -4.8% y/y to 337,353 MT, the lowest for a third quarter in 10 years.
 The National Confectioners Association reported that Q3 North American coca grindings rose +3.2% y/y to 112,784 MT, but the addition of new reporting companies skewed the data.